AY2223S1-CS2103T-T13-1/tp/docs/DeveloperGuide.md

 - **Alternative 2:** Individual command to sort tasks.
     - Pros: User has a choice whether they want their list to be sorted.
-    - Cons: More classes to implement e.g. taskSortCommand.java and taskSortCommandParser.java.
+    - Cons: More classes to implement e.g. `taskSortCommand.java` and `taskSortCommandParser.java`.

 ### Mass Actions feature